saptarshibasu/aws-study/README.md

 * **Scaling out** is increasing the number of instances and **scaling up** is increasing the resources
 * The cooldown period helps to ensure that the Auto Scaling group doesn't launch or terminate additional instances before the previous scaling activity takes effect
 * The default cooldown period is 300 seconds
+* Cooldown period is applicable only for simple scaling policy
 * Launch Configuration specifies the properties of the launched EC2 instances such as AMI etc.
 * Launch configuration cannot be changed once created
+* Scaling Policy -
+  * Target tracking scaling — Increase or decrease the current capacity of the group based on a target value for a specific metric.
+E.g. CPU Utilization or any other metric that will increase or decrease proportionally with the no. of instances
+  * Step scaling — Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.
+The configuration defines the desired number of instances for a range of value for the given metric.
+There could be multiple such steps defined
+  * Simple scaling — Increase or decrease the current capacity of the group based on a single scaling adjustment
+* When there are multiple policies in force at the same time, there's a chance that each policy could instruct the Auto Scaling group to scale out (or in) at the same time.
+When these situations occur, Amazon EC2 Auto Scaling chooses the policy that provides the largest capacity for both scale out and scale in
+*

 ## EBS